 Contact dermatitis is a type of allergic skin reaction that occurs when your skin comes in contact with a certain substance.
 Diagnosing the cause of contact dermatitis requires the expertise of board-certified dermatologist Dr. Shari Hicks-Graham.
-At her practice, Downtown Dermatology, Dr. Hicks-Graham works with children, teenagers and adults from the Columbus and Upper Arlington areas to effectively treat contact dermatitis.
+At her practice, Downtown Dermatology, Dr. Hicks-Graham works with children, teenagers and adults from the Greater Columbus areas to effectively treat contact dermatitis.

 Contact dermatitis is a type of allergic skin reaction that occurs when your skin comes in contact with an allergen.
 The most interesting aspect of contact dermatitis is that you may have an allergic reaction to a substance when other people do not have the same reaction.
 Your family may use the same laundry detergent, for example, but only you experience the redness, irritation, and itching of contact dermatitis.
 Common triggers for contact dermatitis are: